mmreko/myblog/content/posts/day-20.md

 categories = []
 +++

+(A creepy title in the spirit of Halloween, haha)

 I continued playing around with [Puppeteer](https://pptr.dev/) and Headless Chrome today, this time writing some actual __headless browser tests__.
 I've spent quite a bit of time trying to find a proper tutorial online that would explain to me in simple words what I need to do.
 However, I wasn't that lucky.
 I gathered some useful tidbits here and there (mostly from this [page](https://www.valentinog.com/blog/ui-testing-jest-puppetteer/)), but ultimately ended up "brute forcing" my way through it, trying many different approaches until I finally had all the tests green.

 So in an attempt to make life easier for someone that decides to test his luck with "puppeteering" like me, I decided to write a brief blog post explaining how you can use Puppeteer to write tests for your JavaScript application.
 Not sure if this is the proper way to do it, but hey, it works!